Juniper/terraform-provider-apstra/docs/resources/datacenter_device_allocation.md

 ### Required

 - `blueprint_id` (String) Apstra Blueprint ID.
-- `node_name` (String) GraphDB node 'label which identifies the switch.
+- `node_name` (String) GraphDB node label which identifies the switch.
 Strings like 'spine1' and 'rack_2_leaf_1' are appropriate here.

 ### Optional

 - `deploy_mode` (String) Set the *Deploy Mode* of the associated fabric node.
-- `device_key` (String) Unique ID for a Managed Device, generally the serial number, used to. assign a Managed Device to a fabric role.
+- `device_key` (String) Unique ID for a Managed Device, generally the serial number, used to assign a Managed Device to a fabric role.
-- `interface_map_id` (String) Interface Maps link a Logical Device (fabric design element) to a Device Profile which describes a hardware model.
-This field is required when `device_key` is omitted, or when `device_key` is supplied, but does not provide enough information to`. select an Interface Map.
-This field represents the Blueprint graphDB node ID, which is the same string as the global ID used in the design API global catalog.
+- `initial_interface_map_id` (String) Interface Maps link a Logical Device (fabric design element) to a Device Profile (description of a specific hardware model).
+The value of this field must be the graph node ID (bootstrapped from global catalog ID) of an Interface Map.
+A value is required when `device_key` is omitted, or when `device_key` is supplied, but does not provide enough information to automatically select an Interface Map.
+The ID is used only at resource creation (in the initial `apply` operation) and for replacement when the configuration is modified.
+Apstra flexible fabric expansion operations should not trigger state churn due to the current Interface Map ID being inconsistent with the configured value.

 ### Read-Only

 - `device_profile_node_id` (String) Device Profiles specify attributes of specific hardware models.
+- `interface_map_name` (String) The Interface Map Name is recorded at creation time to aid in detection of changes to the Interface Map made outside of Terraform.
 - `node_id` (String) GraphDB Node ID of the fabric node to which we're allocating an Interface Map and Managed Device.